james-leatherman/TimeMinder/README.md

 ---

 ## Features
 - **Customizable Timers:** Set session, break, and total time limits via command line.
+Defaults: 60 min session, 30 min break, 180 min total.
 - **Always-On-Top:** The timer window stays visible over other applications.
 - **Visual Alerts:** The timer changes color and flashes to notify you when it's time for a break or to wrap up.
 - **Draggable Interface:** Click and drag the timer anywhere on your screen.
 - **Hotkey Support:** Adjust timers, start/end breaks, and quit the app with keyboard shortcuts.
+- **Break Timer Display:** When on break, the break button shows a live-updating timer of elapsed break time.
+- **Notification Sounds:** When session or total time elapses, a notification sound will play every 15 seconds until you click the break/finish button.
+You can set a custom sound file (WAV, MP3, etc) or use the default beep.
+- **Custom Sound Hotkey:** Press Ctrl+Shift+S to set or clear a custom notification sound.

 ---